Yankees vs. Royals Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Gerrit Cole (9-2) will make his 21st start of the season.
+- Luis Severino (1-4) will take to the mound for the Yankees and make his 11th start of the season.

-- Cole has pitched five or more innings in three straight games and will look to extend that streak.
+- Severino has started 10 games this season, and he's lasted five or more innings five times.
+He averages 4.8 innings per appearance.

-- He has four appearances with no earned runs allowed in 20 chances this season.
+- He has one appearance with no earned runs allowed in 10 chances this season.

 |Opponent